brxken128/dexios/README.md

 ## To Do

 - [ ] Error handling
-- [ ] Ensure the encryption and decryption functions are air-tight
+- [x] Ensure the encryption and decryption functions are air-tight
-  - [ ] They seem it but a second pair of eyes never hurts
 - [ ] Add a secure-erase function for the input/source file
 - [ ] Run some more tests, specifically on large files
 - [ ] Test keyfile functionality